inab/EMBO-bioinfocore-2021/docs/introduction/index.md

 - Post any questions that arise into the #general channel in the Slack workspace.
 - The trainers will let you know how best to ask questions during the session
 - Research-related questions can be direct messaged to trainers, although there is no guarantee they will answer them.
 They will not write your thesis for you, but they will help you if they can.
-- If you have any problems with accessing the course, please post them to the #technical_support Slack channel, which will be monitored by the team throughout the course (09:00-17:00).
-If you can’t access slack, you can email  mpujol@ebi.ac.uk or riveros@ebi.ac.uk
+- If you have any other questions please contact us on slack, either using the channel #technical-support or via direct message to the @embo.bioinfocore user.
+Alternatively, please email [embo.bioinfocore@bsc.es](mailto:embo.bioinfocore@bsc.es)

 ## Our advice for making the most of this course
 - Please turn off all other internet-using devices (particularly video streaming) so you get the best signal you can for the session.